ethereum-optimism/superchainerc20-starter/README.md

 #### Use Create2 to deploy SuperchainERC20

-`Create2` ensures that the address is deterministically deterimined by the deployer address, byte code of the contract, and the provided salt.
-This is crucial because in order for cross-chain transfers of `SuperchainERC20`s to work, the tokens must be deployed at the same address across all chains.
+`Create2` ensures that the address is deterministically deterimined by the bytecode of the contract and the provided salt.
+This is crucial because in order for cross-chain transfers of `SuperchainERC20`s to work with interop, the tokens must be deployed at the same address across all chains.

+#### `crossChainMint` and `crosschainBurn` permissions

+For best security practices `SuperchainERC20Bridge` should be the only contract with permission to call `crosschainMint` and `crosschainBurn`.
+These permissions are set up by default when using the `SuperchainERC20` contract.

 ### (TODO) Add example of how to bridge a deployed token to another chain

+Interop is not